gjr80/weewx-aurora/readme.txt

 Aurora driver extension

-A weeWX driver for Power One Aurora inverters.
+A WeeWX driver for Power One Aurora inverters.

 Description

-The Aurora driver extension allows weeWX to interact with a Power One Aurora inverter to obtain and archive solar PV data from the inverter.
+The Aurora driver extension allows WeeWX to interact with a Power One Aurora inverter to obtain and archive solar PV data from the inverter.
 The driver interacts with the inverter over a serial connection using the Power One Aurora Inverter Series Communications Protocol to query the inverter state.
-The driver maps various inverter readings to weeWX loop packet fields and emits loop packets at a user configurable rate.
+The driver maps various inverter readings to WeeWX loop packet fields and emits loop packets at a user configurable rate.

 The Aurora driver extension consists of:
-- a weeWX driver for the Power One Aurora inverter
+- a WeeWX driver for the Power One Aurora inverter
-- a custom weeWX database schema to support the Aurora inverter
+- a custom WeeWX database schema to support the Aurora inverter

 Pre-Requisites

 The Aurora driver requires:
--   weeWX v4.0.0 or greater, and
+-   WeeWX v4.0.0 or greater, and
 -   the python-serial package